msang/hateval/SemEval2019-Task5/datasets/trial/README.md

 Trial data serve the purpose of showing how the official training data will look like, and allowing participants to try out uploading a submission on CodaLab.

 ### File format ###
 The data have been encoded with the same format, independently of the task and language.
-Such format consists of a tab-separated file with one line per tweet containing per line the tweet id, its text, and three binary values espressing the presence of hateful contents, whether the target is a whole group or a single person, and whether incitement to hate is expressed with an aggressive language.
+Such format consists of a tab-separated file with one line per tweet containing the following fields:
-For a detailed description of the format, see also the task page on Codalab: METTERE LINK UFFICIALE!!!

-#### Data details: ####
-The tweets are a selection from the official training data.
+* a numeric ID that uniquely identifies the tweet within the dataset (*id* column)
+* the text of the tweet (*text* column)
+* a binary value {1|0} indicating if hate speech is occurring against one of the given targets, women or immigrants (*HS* column)
+* if HS occurs (i.e. the value for the feature at point 2 is 1), a binary value indicating if the target is a generic group of people (0) or a specific individual (1) (*TR* column)
+* if HS occurs (i.e. the value for the feature at point 2 is 1), a binary value indicating if the tweeter is aggressive (1) or not (0) (*AG* column)